chickenPopcorn/EqEq/src/README.md

  - [ ] **more interesting**: [semantic analysis:#24][GH24] and [code generation:#14][GH14]
  - [ ] Unraveling [TODOs] and large [meta-issues]

-The codebase was recently refactored to represent the eqeq LRM, rather than MicroC's, so it's safe to assume if a line of code looks too simple, you're right!
-We were just trying to get somethin to compile, so we could all run `make test` reliably.

 ## Coding, Building, Testing

 To **code**, please see [contributing](CONTRIBUTING.md) quickguide.